senyubia/PD2-Single-Player-Enhanced/README.md

 - improved roll chances for desired charm affixes (e.g. skillers, life),
 - new items: Exalted Orb (used to craft set items), Mythic Orb (used to craft unique items), Gheed's Curious Box (contains random 50 pgems), Eternal Coin (used in cubing recipes),
 - added safe unsocketting recipe (don't eat socketed items) - item + Ist + tp scroll,
-- Token of Absolution from Akara costs 5m, up from 500k,
+- Token of Absolution from Akara costs 3m, up from 500k,
 - new grand charm: Cain's Wisdom.

 **Main changes compared to PD2 Single Player+:**
-- removed recipes to downgrade non-HRs and gul to ist,
+- removed recipes to downgrade runes,
 - Cain's Wisdom is now a grand charm requiring clvl 88 to use,
 - Cain's Wisdom can drop starting from alvl 87,
 - removed the recipe to turn essences into Cain's Wisdom,